skip to main content

 Operations and Safety don’t always speak the same language, not because Operations isn’t committed to keeping people safe at work or Safety isn’t concerned with meeting operational goals, but rather because each area has its own methods, processes, and measures.
 This communication gap can increase when ergonomics is added to the mix.
 Ergonomics is often part of the Environmental, Health, and Safety (EHS) function, but ergonomics differs from other areas of EHS.
 In many cases, EHS is focused on unlikely events with severe or even catastrophic outcomes.
 As a result, EHS typically has regulations and standards that must be met to mitigate these hazards.

 It can also help to express the ergonomics process in the terminology of another process with which most in Operations are familiar: lean.
 Lean improves operational performance by reducing waste.
 Ergonomics improves safety performance by reducing the risk factors associated with MSDs.
 A successful ergonomics process approaches risk in the same way that a lean process approaches waste.
-Both approaches use a continuous improvement model, such as Six Sigma or PDCA, to change the work environment.
+Both approaches use a continuous improvement model, such as Six Sigma or Plan-Do-Check-Act (PDCA), to change the work environment.
 For example, some of the typical steps that an organization takes to implement a lean process include the following:

 • Appoint a manager or process lead